Learning Directed Graphical Models from Gaussian Data: Final Remarks

 \section{Final Remarks}

-In this paper, we have defined two new graphical models from Gaussian data, the Gaussian graphical interaction model and the Gaussian graphical conditional expectation model.
-To our knowledge these are the first \emph{directed} Gaussian models with arbitrary topology.
-Stationary Gaussian processes on graphs provides a theoretical basis for the models.
+In this paper, we have defined a new graphical model from Gaussian data, the Gaussian graphical interaction model.
+Stationary Gaussian processes on graphs provides a theoretical basis for the model.
 By leveraging the Lyapunov equations between steady-state covariance matrices and the Laplacian matrices of interaction graphs, we are able to characterize families of directed graphs with equivalent steady-state behavior.
-A GGIM represents the sparsest graph from this family and a GGCEM represents the associated sparsest graph of conditional expectation of conditional independence.
-We have shown that the problem of learning GGIMs and GGCEMs can be formulated as a LASSO problem when the measure of sparsity is taken to be the $l_1$-norm.
+Moreover, we have shown that our approach leads to an intuitive definition of directed conditional independence.
+We have shown that the problem of learning GGIMs can be formulated as a LASSO problem when the measure of sparsity is taken to be the $l_1$-norm.
 Moreover, we have proven that the estimated covariance matrix associated with a learned GGIM is bounded with respect to the standard $l_1$-norm penalized maximum log-likelihood estimate.
-Two examples have demonstrated that these models, though conceptually straightforward and easy to implement, perform remarkably well on real-world data and can accurately capture edge directions.
-In particular, the second example demonstrates that our approach has the potential to out-perform other state of the art methods.
-The two models open up new avenues for the modeling of directed relationships from Gaussian data and significantly expand upon the capabilities of Gaussian graphical modeling.
+The GGIM opens up new avenues for the modeling of directed relationships from Gaussian data and significantly expand upon the capabilities of Gaussian graphical modeling.

 \acks{This work was supported by the Alexander von Humboldt Foundation with funds from the German Federal Ministry of Education and Research (BMBF).}

 \begin{appendices}